NEXINRUS/NexinScripts/ApocalypseRising2UniversalTp/ReadMe.md

 ## 📜 Script
 This script is whitelisted at the moment.
 The script will not be whitelisted in the future but we are still testing bugs and developing the script.
-You can apply to be whitelisted [here](https://discord.gg/MSRucWdS7k) You can find whitelisted users [here](https://github.com/NEXINRUS/NexinScripts/blob/main/ApocalypseRising2UniversalTp/Whitelisted.txt).
+You can apply to be whitelisted here: https://discord.gg/MSRucWdS7k You can find whitelisted users here: https://github.com/NEXINRUS/NexinScripts/blob/main/ApocalypseRising2UniversalTp/Whitelisted.txt
 Paste this into your executor to load the script:

 ~~~~lua